Raptyyy/vr-guide/opencomposite-openxr-toolkit.md

 5. You also need to make sure your headset is using its native OpenXR Runtime (or VDXR for Virtual Desktop) and not the SteamVR one

-> If you encounter any issues using OpenComposite, I have the [original dll file uploaded here](https://github.com/Raptyyy/rapty_ac_vr_guide/raw/refs/heads/main/resources/openvr_api.dll.og), rename it to "openvr_api.dll", put it in the same location as the opencomposite dll and overwrite, this will remove opencomposite.
+?> **IMPORTANT** If you encounter any issues using OpenComposite, I have the [original dll file uploaded here](https://github.com/Raptyyy/rapty_ac_vr_guide/raw/refs/heads/main/resources/openvr_api.dll.og), rename it to "openvr_api.dll", put it in the same location as the opencomposite dll and overwrite, this will remove opencomposite.

 # 7.2 OpenXR Toolkit
 OpenComposite also lets you use the OpenXR Toolkit which brings [additional functionality and tweaks](https://mbucchia.github.io/OpenXR-Toolkit/features.html).